kokopuffz/Project2/README.md

 - random cat facts api on main page?
 - work on dev-mode where users can write their own alt-text from images
 - make sure they are getting images without alt-texts assigned to them
+- voting options for both alt texts and captions
+- delete/edit option for all alt texts and captions

 ## stretch goals
 - voting for best alt-texts, and they'll be used as the prompts